A woman seated on the floor with a blanket around her, sipping tea, exuding a sense of warmth and relaxation.

 In the meantime, we need to find ways to make our existing homes more affordable and energy efficient.
 So here are some of the cheapest ways to heat your house this winter!

-Cheapest ways to heat your house this winter
+Budget-friendly ways to heat your home this winter

 Dive into our list of inexpensive ways to heat your home.
 And if you’re wondering how much you could be saving on your heating bill this year, check out this bill saving simulator.
 You can see just how much you can save every year on heating by making some changes around the house.